Financial-Times/origami-website/_tutorials/new-component/create-a-new-component.md

 	</figcaption>
 </figure>

-Clicking the `demo.html` to open that demo will show a blank page.
+Clicking `demo.html` to open that demo will show a blank page.
 In the next section we will update this demo with markup and content for our component.

 ## Markup